Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/devops/ci-cd/index.en.md

   src = '**.svg'
 +++

-In this step, you will deploy the CI/CD pipelines that will build the container images of the five main components of the train:
+In this step, you will deploy the CI pipelines that will build the container images of the five main components of the train:

 - **capture-app**
 - **intelligent-train**